It’s amazing how you can find multiple ways to do the same thing in Excel. After all, there are so many awesome functionalities and functions.

 One good thing about using this method is that it doesn’t change the value in the cell.
 It only changes how it’s being displayed.

 This means that you can use these values in formulas and calculations without worrying about the square root symbol interfering.
-You can confirm this by selecting a cell and looking at the formula bar (which you show you the actual value in the cell).
+You can confirm this by selecting a cell and looking at the formula bar (which shows you the actual value in the cell).

 Hope you found this tutorial useful!